 Disclaimers first!
 Yes, this ranking is obviously very subjective.
-Yes, I did look for women, but as a reflection of the gender imbalance in Biotech entrepreneurship, men dominate the list.
+Yes, I did look for women, but as a reflection of the gender imbalance in biotech entrepreneurship, men dominate the list.
 Yes, I’m French, but my German half keeps my patriotism in check.

 The other ‘trends’ you’ll notice are in synthetic biology and French citizenship.
-A majority of entrepreneurs are exploring SynBio, as this field seems to offer more accessible opportunities than the traditional drug development.
+A majority of entrepreneurs are exploring SynBio, as this field seems to offer more accessible opportunities than traditional drug development.
 And, well, ‘entrepreneur’ is a French word.

 And so, without further ado, here’s the list of the top 10 Biotech entrepreneurs on the continent in 2016.